 X.5 DCTM Security Considerations

 In many other uses of the HTTP/REST pattern, applications are accessing far less sensitive information than patient identifiers and protected health information.
 When the mobile environment comes into use, the challenges of security and privacy controls are unique, simply because the devices are harder to physically control.
 The DCTM Profile provides access to the patient identifiers and other protected health information managed in healthcare.
 These factors present a unique and difficult challenge for the security model.
 It is recommended that application developers utilize a Risk Assessment in the design of the applications, and that the operational environment utilize a Risk Assessment in the design and deployment of the operational environment.
-See FHIR STU3 Security .#security [Emma: Add updated FHIR STU url]
+See FHIR Security: http://hl7.org/fhir/security.html.

 There are many reasonable methods of security for interoperability transactions, which can be implemented without modifying the characteristics of the DCTM Profile transactions.
 The use of TLS is encouraged, as is the use of the ATNA Profile (see ITI TF-1:9).

 User authentication on mobile devices and browsers is typically handled by more lightweight authentication schemes such as HTTP Authentication, OAuth, or OpenID Connect.
 IHE has a set of profiles for user authentication including: Enterprise User Authentication (EUA) on devices using HTTP and Internet User Authorization (IUA) for REST-based authentication.
 In all of these cases, the network communication security, and user authentication are layered in the HTTP transport layer and do not modify the interoperability characteristics defined in the DCTM Profile.
 The use of strong trust keys is encouraged.